-Papa Doug is chairman of Manchester Financial Group.
+Papa Doug Manchester is chairman of Manchester Financial Group.
 He is a true industrialist with accomplishments on a national and international scale in telecommunications, radio broadcast, medical instrumentation, publishing, and real estate development.
-Papa Doug is considered father of the San Diego Convention Center after his generous contribution of the property for its development.
-The completion of the second largest Marriott and Hyatt hotels in the world anchored its success and gave birth to the vast downtown redevelopment still continuing today.
-In addition to the San Diego Marriott Hotel and Marina and the Manchester Grand Hyatt, his investment and development projects include The Grand Del Mar Resort & Spa, Manchester Executive Center, Manchester Financial Building, and the Whitetail Lodge and Golf Club, and soon a convention center hotel in Austin, Texas.
+Papa Doug is considered the “father” of the San Diego Convention Center after his generous contribution of the property for its development.
+The completion of the second largest Marriott and Hyatt hotels in the world anchored its success and paved the way to the vast downtown redevelopment that continues to this day.
+In addition to the San Diego Marriott Hotel and Marina and the Manchester Grand Hyatt, Papa Doug’s investment and development projects include The Grand Del Mar Resort & Spa, Manchester Executive Center, Manchester Financial Building and soon a convention center hotel in Austin, Texas.
 Papa Doug was the catalyst for the now famous Biotech cluster at Torrey Pines.
-Currently, Papa Doug is Chairman and Publisher of the San Diego Union Tribune.

-A graduate from San Diego State University, he is a former trustee of the University of San Diego and Wake Forest University, founder of the San Diego chapter of the Alexis de Toqueville Society, and currently serves as a member of The Sanford Burnham Medical Research Institute Board of Trustees.
-The Nice Guys organization recently named Papa Doug as "Nice Guy of the Year".
-The organization recognized Papa Doug for his history of charitable giving that stretches back four decades.
-In 1973 he joined YPO and co-founded its San Diego chapter, as well as the Idaho chapter, the Rio Platte chapter, and the Vietnam chapter.
+Papa Doug is a graduate of San Diego State University and a former trustee of the University of San Diego and Wake Forest University.
+He is the founder of the San Diego chapter of the Alexis de Toqueville Society and currently serves as a member of The Sanford-Burnham Medical Research Institute Board of Trustees.
+In 2013 he was named "Nice Guy of the Year" for his four decades of charitable giving by the Nice Guys organization.
+In 1973 he joined Young Presidents Organization (YPO) and co-founded its San Diego chapter, as well as the Idaho, Rio Platte and the Vietnam chapters.
 He has served as chairman of the San Diego chapter and was voted Man-of-the-Year.
 He joined CEO in 1992 and served as a member of the Board and chaired the Vatican College.

 Papa Doug has five children and 12 grandchildren.
-He enjoys golf, tennis, marathon running, heliskiing, travel, and "making positive memories."
+He enjoys golf, tennis, marathon running, heli-skiing, traveling, and "making positive memories."